Payments are currently taken through secure Paypal payment under the account “Wise & Gorgeous”

 In addition, Wise & Gorgeous will ensure that:

-- It has a Data Protection Officer with specific responsibility for ensuring compliance with Data Protection
+- It has a Data Protection Officer with specific responsibility for ensuring compliance with Data Protection.
+Read this title 24 report to get an idea.

 - Everyone processing personal information understands that they are contractually responsible for following good data protection practice